Filter condition

 The transaction will not continue.

-Continue transaction: Condition is true
+Continue transaction: condition is fulfilled

-Continue transaction: Condition is false
+Continue transaction: Condition is not fulfilled

 Continue transaction: condition is false